beh0115/pedagogy4liaisons-untlibraries/types.md

 **Mehra, Bharat and Kevin Rioux, eds.
 2015. *Progressive Community Action : Critical Theory and Social Justice in Library and Information Science.* Sacramento: Litwin Books.**
 ISBN: 9781634000420  [Link to UNT Record](https://iii.library.unt.edu/record=b5795397~S12).

 <p style="text-indent: 40px">The contributors explore intersections between critical theory and social justice in library and information science, while focusing on social relevance and community involvement to promote community-wide changes.
-Included in the text are chapters discussing libraries as convivial tools in action, questions about information literacy as a mechanism to disrupt the perceptions regarding big data’s influences on human behavior,  informational democracy and social-generated information.
-Complier’s Note: Added in 2018 for second edition of annotated bibliography. </p>
+Included in the text are chapters discussing libraries as convivial tools in action, questions about information literacy as a mechanism to disrupt the perceptions regarding big data’s influences on human behavior,  informational democracy and social-generated information. <em>Complier’s Note: Added in 2018 for second edition of annotated bibliography</em>.</p>

 **Nicholson, Karen P. and Maura Seale, eds.
 2018. *The Politics of Theory and the Practice of Critical Librarianship.* Sacramento: Library Juice Press.**
 ISBN: 9781634000420  [Link to UNT Record](https://iii.library.unt.edu/record=b6018116~S12).

 <p style="text-indent: 40px">Nicholson and Seale explore the increasing literature on critical librarianship or “Critlib."
 Critlib aims to “destabilize normative discourses and practices with LIS” by “engag[ing] in inclusive and non-authoritarian pedagogies.”
-As a combination of scholarship, activism, and radical intellectualism, Critlib analyzes librarianship to bring social justice concepts into librarian work.
-Complier’s Note: Added in 2018 for second edition of annotated bibliography. </p>
+As a combination of scholarship, activism, and radical intellectualism, Critlib analyzes librarianship to bring social justice concepts into librarian work. <em>Complier’s Note: Added in 2018 for second edition of annotated bibliography</em>.</p>

 **Polkinghorne, Sarah.
 2016.
 “Critical Consciousness and Search: An Introductory Visualization.”
 In Pagowsky and McElroy, 81-86.**